 But then again, Greece and Greeks are everywhere, leaving their stamp on every corner of the planet.

-Nobuka Sunohara is the rare case of a Japanese bouzouki player, who along with her instrument has a great love for Vassilis Tsitsanis.
+Nobuka Sunohara is the rare case of a Japanese bouzouki player, who has a great love for Vassilis Tsitsanis.

-Reading the Facebook post that says, “Today, Bouzouki live streaming from Japan!!” may sound a bit surreal to some ears, yet that was a real live streaming that took place on January 8.
+Reading the Facebook post that says, “Today, Bouzouki live streaming from Japan” may sound a bit surreal to some ears; yet, that was a real live streaming that took place on January 8th.

 The Greek restaurant in Kobe